 Human Trafficking Expert Consultant Network

-The Department of State’s Human Trafficking Expert Consultant Network (the Network) strives to incorporate survivor input into the Department’s anti-trafficking policies and programs.
-Network consultants advise the Department on various matters ranging from consulting on multilateral anti-trafficking efforts to grantmaking.
-Consultants also deliver trauma training to Department staff and the interagency and drafted contributions on topics of special interest for the 2020 Trafficking in Persons Report on the “Intersection of Human Trafficking and Addiction” and “Trauma Bonding.”
+The Department of State’s Human Trafficking Expert Consultant Network (the Network) engages experts, particularly those with lived experience of human trafficking, to provide input on the Department’s anti-trafficking policies, programs, and products, both in the United States and abroad.
+Network consultants advise the Department on various matters ranging from consulting on multilateral anti-trafficking efforts to grantmaking, as well as publicly available resources.
+For example, consultants also delivered the resource, “Trauma-Informed Considerations for Anti-Trafficking.”
+Consultants also deliver trauma training to Department staff, and drafted topics of special interest for the 2021 Trafficking in Persons Report “Navigating the Unique Complexities of Familial Trafficking” and “Unifying Trauma-Informed Practices and Voices of Survivor Leadership.”
 Please email Info@HTConsultantNetwork.org for more information.